dcromp/OsloBors/README.md

 ## news_web.ipynb
 A notebook that scrapes financial news data from a popular Norwegian website.
 This data is then joined to Oslo Børs data and vectorized for use in a random forest to predict stock price change.

+## OsloBorsScraper.ipynb
+A detailed overview of the Oslo Børs scraper.